 Elena Gubanova, curator

-Silvia Burini, professor at the Ca’ Foscari University, Director of the Center for the Studies of Russian Art CSAR (Venice, Italy); Giuseppe Barbieri, professor, head of the Department of Philosophy and Cultural Heritage at Ca’ Foscari University (Venice, Italy); Sofia Kudryavtseva, head of the Youth Educational Center at the State Hermitage (St. Petersburg, Russia)
+Silvia Burini, professor at the Ca’ Foscari University, Director of the Centre of Studies of Russian Art CSAR (Venice, Italy); Giuseppe Barbieri, professor, head of the Department of Philosophy and Cultural Heritage at Ca’ Foscari University (Venice, Italy); Sofia Kudryavtseva, head of the Youth Educational Center at the State Hermitage (St. Petersburg, Russia)

 Anna Frants, Elena Gubanova (main program), Sofia Kudryavtseva (education program), Victoria Ilyushkina (video program), Sergey Komarov (sound-art program), Varvara Egorova, Isabella Indolfi, Silvia Burini, Giuseppe Barbieri, Vlad Strukov, Natalia Fuchs, Anna Zavediy (exhibition projects), Ellen Pearlman, Andy McWilliams, Anna Zavediy (project Art-A-Hack)